Ottaviano Riario: Early life

 He was the oldest son of Girolamo Riario, a nephew of Pope Sixtus IV who had obtained possessions in Italy thanks to the pontiff's patronage, and Caterina Sforza.
 After his father's murder, he was created lord of Imola and Forlì in July 1488 by Pope Innocent VIII, under the regency of his mother.

 Despite his official status, the nine-year-old Ottaviano was, in reality, controlled by his mother and her lover Giacomo Feo.
 When Feo humiliated Ottaviano in public by slapping him, his nominal courtiers did nothing to support him.
 After this episode, the situation in Forlì became very strained.
-Ottaviano's friends plotted to use the episode as an excuse to "liberate" the city from the rule of Giacomo Feo by assassinating him.
+Ottaviano's friends plotted to use the episode as motivation in ridding the city from the rule of Giacomo Feo by assassinating him.
 The first attempt in 1490 failed.
 Five years later, on 27 August 1495, Feo was ambushed and killed.
 The fifteen-year-old Ottaviano was not involved.